Transcript: How Many Cancers Have Been Caused by Arsenic-Laced Chicken?

 See, when the drug was first approved, scientists believed its organic arsenic base would be excreted unchanged, and organic arsenic is much less dangerous than inorganic arsenic.
 But guess what appears to convert the drug into the carcinogenic form?
 Cooking.
 When chicken meat is cooked, levels of the arsenic-containing drug go down and levels of carcinogenic arsenic go up, suggesting the drug may degrade into the cancer-causing inorganic arsenic species during cooking.
 How much cancer are we talking about?
 If you estimate that about three-quarters of Americans eat chicken, then the arsenic in that chicken has potentially been causing more than 100 cases of cancer every year.
 They conclude that eliminating the use of arsenic-based drugs in chicken and pig production could reduce the burden of arsenic-related disease in the U.S. population.

 That’s one of the ways arsenic gets into rice.
-The resulting arsenic-bearing poultry manure is then introduced to the environment, the soil, the water, and then rice can then suck it up from contaminated soil and be transferred to human beings that don’t even eat chicken.
+When we feed arsenic to chickens to pinken their flesh, the resulting arsenic-bearing poultry manure is then introduced to the environment, the soil, the water, and then rice can then suck it up from contaminated soil and be transferred to human beings that don’t even eat chicken.
 We’re talking massive environmental contamination from the poultry industry; nearly 2 million pounds of arsenic has been poured into the environment every year by the chicken industry alone in the United States.

 And now we’re even seeing arsenic in foods sweetened with organic brown rice syrup, so there’s all these knock on effects.
 It reminds me of the arsenic in apple juice story.
 Although the US made lead and arsenic-based pesticides illegal years ago, they still persist in the soil, so even organic products are not immune.